 Why are there different treatments for each type of angina?

-Angina is chest pain, and doctors usually describe it as chronic stable angina or unstable angina:
+Angina is pain, discomfort or pressure in the chest, and doctors usually describe it as chronic stable angina or unstable angina.

-- Chronic stable angina is a form of chest pain that happens when your heart is working hard and needs more oxygen, such as during exercise.
+- Chronic stable angina is a form of chest discomfort that happens when your heart is working hard and needs more oxygen, such as during exercise.
 The pain goes away when you rest.
+In chronic stable angina, the pattern of chest discomfort is consistent (thus, the term "stable") as far as how much physical exertion will trigger it.
 Your narrowed arteries can be the cause of this form of angina.
-If you have chronic stable angina, you may need to decide between angioplasty with stenting or medications as treatment.
+If you have chronic stable angina, you may need to decide whether to use angioplasty with stenting or medications as treatment.
 If the blockage causing chronic stable angina is severe, it's possible your doctor may recommend coronary bypass surgery, in which the blocked arteries are replaced with blood vessels grafted from another part of your body.

-- Unstable angina is either the new onset of angina or a change in your usual pattern of chest pain (getting worse, lasting longer or not being relieved with rest or use of medications).
+- Unstable angina is either the new onset of angina or a change in your usual pattern of chest pain or discomfort (getting worse, lasting longer, or not being relieved with rest or use of medications).
 Unstable angina is dangerous and a warning sign of a heart attack.
 If your angina is unstable, seek urgent medical care.
-You may need angioplasty with stents, even if your doctors find that you're not having a heart attack.
+You may need hospitalization, adjustment of medications and angioplasty with stents, even if your doctors find that you're not having a heart attack.